 Department of Natural Resources

-Louise Klarr of Jackson was appointed to the Natural Resources Commission by Governor Snyder in January 2013 and reappointed in December 2016.
+Louise Klarr of Jackson, Michigan was appointed to the Natural Resources Commission by Governor Rick Snyder in December 2012 and reappointed in December of 2016.

 Chris Tracy was raised in Clare (the Gateway to the North).
 He learned to love Michigan’s natural resources through the example set by his parents.
 Chris lives on Gull Lake with his wife, Michelle, who works for the Kalamazoo County Land Bank and their sons.
 The Tracys spend a lot of time enjoying Michigan’s outdoors – a fair amount of that time is spent at soccer fields throughout Michigan and the Midwest region as his sons are soccer players.
 They also spend time on, in and around Gull Lake and southwest Michigan enjoying Michigan’s abundant natural resources through biking, hiking, hunting, fishing, cross country skiing, downhill skiing, swimming, kayaking and a number of other outdoor activities.
 The Tracys love to spend time at their cabin and property near Cheboygan.
 The property is protected by a conservation easement through the Little Traverse Conservancy.
 They have a forest management plan in place and have worked with a number of conservation organizations and state and federal agencies to improve the habitat, including with Ducks Unlimited, Ruffed Grouse Society, US Fish & Wildlife Service, USDA Natural Resources Conservation Service, MDNR and others.
 The Tracy family celebrates every Thanksgiving at the cabin.
 Chris formerly served on the Ducks Unlimited national board as the senior volunteer for Michigan, Minnesota and Wisconsin.
 Chris also is serving or has served on a number of other boards for conservation organizations, including: Kalamazoo Nature Center; MSU’s Kellogg Biological Station Advisory Board; Parks Foundation of Kalamazoo; Kalamazoo River Valley Trail; Alliance for the Great Lakes; and the Gull Lake Quality Organization.